How to Lower Your Car Payment in 2026

 5. Switch insurance providers

 Drivers who shop save an average of $487/year on insurance — about $40/month back in your pocket.
-CarSavr compares 20+ insurers in 60 seconds.
+CarSavr compares top insurers in about 2 minutes.

 6. Drop unnecessary add-ons